Masayuki Onishi, PhD.

 Assistant Professor of Biology, Duke University

-My research is aimed at understanding how a diverse range of organisms go about the fundamental biological processes, such as cell division.
+Masa received his PhD from the University of Tokyo and postdoc training from Stanford University.
+His long-term interest is in understanding how cells of a diverse range of organisms go about fundamental biological processes such as cell division.
 Is there a common core in the diversity?
 What are the pathways and machineries that make each organism unique?
-We currently use the green alga Chlamydomonas, which is phylogenetically close to plants but divides like animals by furrowing, yet lacks the machinery that has long been thought to be essential for cell division: the contractile actomyosin ring.
-We combine cutting-edge genetics and cell biology to investigate how a cell can form a furrow without the contractile actomyosin ring, with the ultimate goal of understanding how evolution of cytokinesis happened from the prokaryotic progenitors, the first eukaryotic common ancestor, the last eukaryotic common ancestor, and then to the variety of modern species.
+The Onishi lab currently uses the green alga Chlamydomonas, which is phylogenetically close to plants but divides like animals by furrowing, yet lacks the machinery that has long been thought to be essential for the process: the contractile actomyosin ring.
+Besides science, Masa likes cooking, cycling, and hiking.

 I received my PhD in Medical Science from the University of Kanazawa.
 I worked as a research technician at university of Kanazawa, before joining the Onishi lab at Duke.
 I am studying the role of microtubules and the identify of proteins involved in cytokinesis.
 My future goals are to share the findings from the research and my experience in different fields with people all over the world to make a contribution to the society.

 Outside the lab, I like cooking, exploring great recipes and foods, brewing coffee, growing plants, outdoor activities with my children, and also sometime enjoy watching movies and shows.